Validating Digital Twins of the Local Universe with the Thermal Sunyaev-Zel'dovich Signal: Discussion

 \subsection{Validation metrics}

 Our approach to quantifying the quality of the match between simulated clusters and the \ac{tSZ} signal complements the \ac{LUM} framework of~\citet{LUM}, which scores reconstructions by comparing simulated and observed cluster positions in three-dimensional redshift space to associate simulated haloes with observed counterparts.
 While powerful, this method is complicated by uncertainties in cluster distances, which can exceed several hundred $\kmsec$ even for nearby systems.
 By contrast, our \ac{tSZ}-based test focuses on angular agreement with observed hotspots, sidestepping radial distance uncertainties entirely; the goal here is not to establish halo--cluster associations but simply to assess significance against the \ac{tSZ} map.
+This enables the derivation of per-cluster significance values that quantify how well the reconstructed halo positions coincide with the thermal gas distribution on the sky.

+Because $p_{\rm tSZ}$ is based primarily on angular position, with only a secondary dependence on the aperture size set by the halo's physical extent, a halo placed at the correct $(\ell, b)$ but at an incorrect distance would still score well, and multiple structures along the same line of sight contribute to the projected Compton-$y$ signal.
+In practice, these effects are minor for our sample: at $z < 0.05$ the Compton-$y$ signal is dominated by the target cluster, making chance alignments with comparably massive systems unlikely, though line-of-sight contamination would need to be accounted for at higher redshifts.
+Moreover, for the named-cluster sample we also report $p_{\rm LUM}$-values (\cref{tab:cluster_properties}), which incorporate three-dimensional distance and mass information, and compare the two metrics in \cref{fig:lum_vs_tsz}.

-This enables the derivation of per-cluster significance values that quantify how well the reconstructed halo positions coincide with the thermal gas distribution on the sky. \Cref{fig:lum_vs_tsz} compares $p_{\rm LUM}$-values, computed from the probability that a halo at a given distance could produce the observed cluster position given its mass, with $p_{\rm tSZ}$-values for selected clusters.
+\Cref{fig:lum_vs_tsz} compares $p_{\rm LUM}$-values, computed from the probability that a halo at a given distance could produce the observed cluster position given its mass, with $p_{\rm tSZ}$-values for selected clusters.
 The two metrics are weakly correlated, as expected since both probe positional agreement, though the \ac{tSZ} test is generally stricter, yielding lower $p_{\rm tSZ}$-values for clusters that are marginally significant under the \ac{LUM} criterion.
 The large spread in $p_{\rm LUM}$-values for individual clusters reflects the spatial extent of halo associations: haloes near the observed position have low $p_{\rm LUM}$-values, while more distant members have high $p_{\rm LUM}$-values.